Hire in Lithuania

 Lithuania HR at a Glance

-The Constitution lays down a certain number of labour rights, including but not limited to:
+The Constitution lays down a certain number of labor rights, including but not limited to:

 - right to freely choose an occupation or business